ChristopherStavros/christopherstavros.github.io/blog/_posts/2019-01-12-Docker-Intro.markdown

 ---
 This post is intended as a Docker quick-start guide.

-**DISCLAMER**: Much of the content in the post was derived from the following resource:
+**Note**: Some of the content in the post was derived from the following resource:

 - [School of Devops](https://www.schoolofdevops.net/)